 Bhaskaran: My God!
 I didn’t know all this.
 You never told me anything like this.
-It was only when Doctor Amma told me that one of your friends died in a car accident in Bangalore that I heard this name for the first time.
+It was only when Doctor Amma told me that one of your friends died in a car accident in Bangalore that I heard Charlie’s name for the first time.
 Does she know this story?

 Bhaskaran: I think we may not even get a tea today, forget the breakfast.
-If you don’t mind I am willing to walk all the way down to the valley.
-From here onwards it is really steep and full of hairpin curves.
+If you don’t mind, I am willing to walk all the way down to the valley.
+From here onwards, it is really steep and full of hairpin curves.
 Walking back is going to be way too hard.
 Sir, did he tell you anything interesting?

 Thomas: Everything he said was of some interest to me.
 He didn’t tell me anything about his game hunting.
-As I told you they were all spooky stories.
+As I told you, they were all spooky stories.
 They were all about ghosts and goblins.
 Kid stuff, mostly.

-Thomas: Are you scared to listen to them in this broad day light too?
+Thomas: Are you scared to listen to them in this broad daylight too?
 What if I tell you a story?

 Bhaskaran: I may or may not get scared of them depending on how convincing the story is.
 I think I know all your tricks by now.
-I have read almost all the books you have written, at least all the story books.
+I have read almost all the books you have written, at least all the storybooks.
 But sir, I think when it comes to storytelling, doctor Amma can tell stories better than you.
 You are good at writing them, but not so good at telling them.
 Once she told me a story you had written and it made me cry.

 Thomas: I always knew that she is good at cooking up things.
 Anyway, I want you to listen to this story.
 It is good to walk and tell stories.
 What else is there to talk about?
-This is one of the stories that our driver had told me.
+This is one of the stories that our driver told me.
 I am recounting it in my own way.
 As he told me, this is not a story.
 It really happened.

 Bhaskaran: I am ready to listen.
-If the story is too shocking and I pass out, don’t leave me here.
+If the story is too shocking and I pass out, please don’t leave me here.

 (sound of a car speeding by)